5.5.3. Laser Tomographic Adaptive Optics (LTAO)#

 4. A secondary dynamic calibration loop uses the Focus and Truth Sensor downstream of the OIWFS DM to remove any residual low-order aberrations from that DM.

-5. Laser tip-tilt is measured by the LTWS and used to update the LGSF fast steering mirror positions.
+5. Laser tip-tilt is measured by the LTWS and used to update the LGSS fast steering mirror positions.

 6. Laser focus is derived from the tomographic reconstruction on-axis, and used to drive the LTWS focus stage at 10 Hz.